Registration is Open for 2020!

 Include a bibliography of sources used.
 Learn something!

 You will submit a link to an online presentation of your research when you pay your application fee.
 Look at my presentation linked in the next sentence to see how it should be done.
 You will be using Google Slides.
-Submissions will be viewable by everyone.
+Submissions will be viewable by everyone and should be set to VIEW ONLY.
+Make sure it can’t be edited.
 Content must be appropriate for all audiences.
 DO NOT include your name, age, or picture in your presentation.

 Professionalism/Quality (Follow directions.
 Check your punctuation and spelling!
 Pictures and graphs are always nice additions!
 Make it look like you put care and attention into it!)